jassem1988/Post-Network-hacking/README.md

 ### Steps for ARP Spoofing
 - We will use ifconfig to find the network interface that the our machine is connected to as well as the target
+- In the target network we use arp -a to check the MAC address of the router
 - Then we use apr command to gateway IP and the network connected
 ```bash
 arp -a